About this listing

-We are a friendly expat couple living in Nairobi for 8 years now.
-Our apartment is in a resort-like compound, very secure, in a great location in upscale Kilimani.
-There's a gym, pool, 24-hour security, and wifi coverage in most parts of compound.
+We are a friendly expat couple living in Nairobi for over 9 years now.
+Our apartment is in a "resort"-like compound, very secure, in a great location in upscale Kilimani.
+There's a pool, 24-hour security, and wifi coverage in most parts of compound.

 We've added a small mirror, a desk calendar, an extra chair cushion, and a side table where you can unpack your luggage.